Switzerland

 Best for: design, spa, couples, summerWengen and the Jungfrau

 Wengen is car-free, train-accessed, and sits in the shadow of the Eiger, Mönch, and Jungfrau.
-Less famous than Zermatt, which keeps it quieter and more affordable.
-The Kugelbahn marble runs at the train stations keep kids entertained for longer than any parent expects.
+Less famous than Zermatt, which keeps it quieter, more affordable, and frankly a little easier for families who do not need the infrastructure of a major ski resort.
 Restaurant Bären for seasonal cooking, Chez Meyer's at Hotel Regina for a special-occasion dinner, Da Sina for the wood-fired pizza that saves bedtime, and Airtime Café in Lauterbrunnen for the best coffee in the Jungfrau region.

 Swiss spa culture is not really about fluffy robes and a bowl of citrus water.
-It is more serious than that.
-Thermal circuits, lake views, silence, medical wellness, and a general feeling that the country is slightly better than the rest of us at recovery.
-One useful cultural note I always help clients with: textile-free is the norm in many Swiss spa settings, particularly in the German-speaking regions.
-If you prefer privacy, there are hotels with private spa suites.
-This is not a crisis.
-It is just Europe being Europe.
+It is more serious than that: thermal circuits, lake views, genuine quiet, medical wellness options, and a general feeling that this country is slightly better than the rest of us at recovery.
+One useful note I always share with clients: textile-free is the norm in many German-speaking Swiss spa settings.
+If you prefer privacy, I book hotels with private spa suites.
 Full Swiss spa guide →

 Bürgenstock Resort

 The dramatic answer.
-The arrival by boat and funicular is part of the appeal, and the scale of the spa makes it feel like a true destination rather than just a nice hotel with a pool.
+The scale of the Alpine Spa makes this feel like a true destination rather than just a very nice hotel with a pool.
+One of my favorite luxury hotels in Switzerland for an anniversary or celebration trip where recovery is genuinely the agenda.

 Hotel Guide → Best for: anniversaries, celebration trips, spa